gandhimeet/pythonbasic1/README.md

 The exercises are organized into different categories based on the concepts they cover.
 Here's an overview of the categories and some example exercises:
 ## Program 1
+**Write a Python program to print the following string in a specific format (see the output).**

+Sample String : "Twinkle, twinkle, little star, How I wonder what you are!
+Up above the world so high, Like a diamond in the sky.
+Twinkle, twinkle, little star, How I wonder what you are"
+Output :

+Twinkle, twinkle, little star,
+	How I wonder what you are!
+		Up above the world so high,
+		Like a diamond in the sky.
+Twinkle, twinkle, little star,
+	How I wonder what you are
 ## Program 2
+****
 ## Program 3

 ## Program 4